soad003/TheOperationalCostOfEthereumAirdrops/README.md

 chmod u+x run_simulation.sh
 ./run_simulation.sh
 ```
-Output of the simulation is already computed and can be used without rerun.
+Output of the simulation is already computed and can be used without rerun:
 ```
 simulation.csv
 ```

 ### Visualizing experiment data

-Simulation and plotting as well as the tikz export is made in the following notebook.
+Visualization code as well as the tikz export can be found in the following (Jupyter/ipython) notebook.

 ```
 airdrops_simulation_gh.ipynb